-So you’ve set up an email account – how do you get at it?
+Now that you’ve set up an email account – how do you use it?

-While we can’t cover setting up a mail client (like Google Apps, Microsoft Outlook or Mozilla Thunderbird) in this guide, we CAN give you a super easy way to get at your webmail.
+While we can’t cover setting up a mail client (like Google Apps, Microsoft Outlook or Mozilla Thunderbird) in this guide, we CAN give you a super easy way to get access to your webmail.

-Once you’ve set up your account, simply go to your internet browser and type in http:// yourdomain.com/webmail, and you’ll be greeted by this screen:
+Once you’ve set up your account, simply go to your internet browser and insert http:// yourdomain.com/webmail, you’ll be greeted by this screen:

 Enter the email address and password you created earlier, and you’re in!